Comparing Medicare Part D Coverage

 In order to compare Medicare Part D Plans, you need to understand the term “formulary.”
 A formulary is simply a list of medications your plan covers and the amount you pay for them.
 All formularies are required by Medicare to cover at least two different drugs in each class of prescription medication, and almost all drugs in certain protected classes, including cancer drugs, antidepressants, and anticonvulsants.

-Most Medicare Part D Plans require you to use network providers when you fill your prescriptions.
+Some Medicare Part D Plans require you to use network providers when you fill your prescriptions.
 If you want to continue to use the pharmacy you currently use, be sure it participates with your plan’s network, or you could pay more out-of-pocket for your medications.

 Some plans also offer a mail-in pharmacy option for medications you take on a daily basis.
 Your plan cannot require you to use this service, but in many cases, it’s significantly cheaper than filling the prescription yourself at your local pharmacy.
 If your plan offers mail-in pharmacy services, consider the potential savings when you compare Medicare Part D Plans.